-The San Luis Obispo International Film Festival was founded in 1993 by Mary Harris, Cathy Peacock, Jim Dee, Patty Dee and Lee Cogan.
+The San Luis Obispo International Film Festival was founded in 1993 by San Luis Obispo attorney, Mary A. Harris.
 Originally a week-long celebration of classic films, it included 32 screenings and a tribute to film director, George Sidney.
 He won the King Vidor Award for Excellence in Filmmaking that year and began the annual tradition of awarding a successful motion picture industry personality with the prestigious award on the stage of the beautiful Fremont Theatre in downtown San Luis Obispo.

 Mary Harris continued to spearhead the festival for the next nine years, adding the George Sidney Independent Film Competition which brought more independent cinema to San Luis Obispo helping to promote up-and-coming talent.
 She also added seminars to the festival which attracted a wide variety of filmmaking professionals from nearby Hollywood and all over the country.